 Today we visit the Air Force Museum of New Zealand located on the former Wigram Air Base.
 The national collection of the RNZAF covers the history of New Zealand military aviation, from World War One to the present.
 We will enjoy a back stage tour of the museum to learn more about the Museum’s work ‘behind the scenes’ and discover the aircraft, vehicles and engines in the Reserve Collection.
 Later we visit the Yaldhurst Museum of Transport & Science with an eclectic mix of road transport including one of the largest and finest collections of horsedrawn vehicles in the country.
 There are over 50 cars on display covering a period of 100 years.

 Today we will take the Coastal Pacific train between Christchurch and Picton.
 It is one of the most astonishingly beautiful in New Zealand.
 We arrive in Picton midafternoon and are transferred to our hotel.

-This morning we travel to Auckland for our afternoon flight back to Australia.
-Upon arrival tour activities conclude.
+Today we transfer to Wellington Airport for our flights back to Australia.
+Upon arrival the tour concludes.

 |Twin Fare||Single Fare|

 Tour deposit fully refundable up to 60 days prior to departure

 International touring can involve a considerable amount of walking and stair climbing in the places visited and it is important that all tour participants have a level of physical fitness that allows them to take part in this activity without the need of assistance from others.